Gyakobo/blind-75-leetcode-list/Array/Find-Minimum-in-Rotated-Sorted-Array.md

 >[!Note]
 >You could of course implement a simple for loop algorithm that gives an answer in O(n) time complexity, but you must write an algorithm that runs in O(log n) time.

+A valid solution would be two use *3 pointers*